Stars1233/Long-RL/README.md

 python3 scripts/model_merger.py --local_dir checkpoints/easy_r1/exp_name/global_step_1/actor
 ```

-## Evaluation
+## LongVideo-Reason
-We provide the instruction on evaluating models on our `LongVideo-Reason` benchmark in the `eval` [directory](https://github.com/NVlabs/Long-RL/tree/main/eval).
+We provide detailed instructions on the data generation process and how to evaluate models on our `LongVideo-Reason` benchmark in the [`longvideo-reason`](longvideo-reason/) directory.

 ## Examples
 <div align="center">